When you need to keep your home

 A: Only if your owner’s manual suggests you do so.
 Some are made to open with a simple latch, while other fans may void your warranty if you crack them open.
 Always refer to the manual before attempting to clean or service your fan.

 We hope you found some useful tips in our tower fan buying guide.
 Whether you need the best tower fan for bedrooms or something stylish that can handle a large room, we tried to pick a style and price point for everyone.
-If you need something with a bit more power that cools the air it blows, be sure to check out our list of the best window air conditioning units.
+If you need something with a bit more power that cools the air it blows, be sure to check out our list of the best window air conditioning units and top portable ac units on the market.